MozillaSecurity/ffpuppet/README.md

 ##### Taskcluster

 Taskcluster has a collection of many different build types for multiple platforms and branches.
-An index of the latest mozilla-central builds can be found [here](https://tools.taskcluster.net/index/gecko.v2.mozilla-central.latest.firefox).
+An index of the latest mozilla-central builds can be found [here](https://firefox-ci-tc.services.mozilla.com/tasks/index/gecko.v2.mozilla-central.latest.firefox/).
-Or you can use [fuzzfetch](https://github.com/MozillaSecurity/fuzzfetch) which is very helpful in automation.
+Or you can use [fuzzfetch](https://github.com/MozillaSecurity/fuzzfetch) (recommended) which is very helpful in automation.

 ##### Build your own

-If you would like to compile your own build instructions can be found [here](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Build_Instructions/Simple_Firefox_build)
+If you would like to compile your own build instructions can be found [here](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Build_Instructions/Simple_Firefox_build).

 Usage